Hiking Hocking Hills, Ohio Best Trails and Top Tips

 The Rim Trail at Conkles Hollow Nature Preserve is challenging, but well worth the effort.
 Highlights are the great scenic viewpoints – both into the gorge and across the treetops.

-The trail veers off to the right at the beginning of the Gorge Trail.
+The route veers off to the right at the beginning of the Gorge Trail.
 After climbing several flights of stairs, the trail follows the top of the gorge, hugging the rim of the towering cliffs with natural rocky outcrops providing fantastic vistas.

 As the path loops around to the opposite side of the gorge, there are fewer views, but hikers feel completely enveloped in the forest.